12 Free Apps You Need To Make Your Blogging Life Easier

 Last month (April 2017) I posted on Instagram every day for roughly 2 weeks and my following grew by about 200.
 You can post a couple of images from a single blog post over a couple of days giving you a few opportunities to remind people to check it out.

-I feel like people either totally get Pinterest and thrive with it, or you don’t understand it at all and just re-pin some pretty living rooms every now and again.
+I feel like people either totally get Pinterest and thrive on it, or you don’t understand it at all and just re-pin some pretty living rooms every now and again.
 I am definitely in the latter category, but I have been trying to make an effort to repin at least a couple of things a day just to stay active.
 My favourite board to pin to is my ‘Blogging Tips’ board so whilst I don’t rely on this for getting traffic, I do rely on it a lot for learning about blogging, SEO and social media.

 This app is very different from using ‘bots’ and doesn’t automate activity.
 It shows accounts that have followed you so you can follow back if you want, it shows you unfollowers and it also shows you accounts that you are following that have been inactive for over a month.
 I go through this maybe once or twice a month and just tidy things up.
 I know and you know that blogging is not and should not be a numbers game but if you’re like me and do enjoy watching your accounts grow then this will definitely help you.

 I use this app by Adobe to edit every single one of my blog or Instagram pics.
 If you are a total photography newbie like me then this will make everything super simplistic for you.
-It allows you to adjust all the usual settings of a photo like saturation, brightness, shadows etc. and has allowed me to get to grips with some really basic editing features.
+It allows you to adjust all the usual settings of a photo like exposure, saturation, brightness, shadows etc. and has allowed me to get to grips with some really basic editing features.

 I use this to add text to photos or to create headers and similar things.
 I made my blog header using it actually!
 There are loads of fonts and layouts to choose from and they have pre-selected dimensions for most social media things.
 So, if you want to create a Twitter header you just go on to this and choose the ‘Twitter Header’ dimension and it lets you see exactly how it will look on your profile.